 Diana at Aricia

-Nowadays it is spelled Arricia, but in ancient Roma was spelled with only one ‘r’: Aricia.
-This is the place that signifies one of the centers of a thing called the Latin League.
+Nowadays it is spelled Arricia, but in ancient Rome, it was spelled with only one ‘r’: Aricia.
+This is the place that signifies one of the centers of the Latin League.

-The Latin League is not a video game, nor a league of some obscure and old Latin sport.
-It is actually the name of an ancient confederation of about 30 villages and tribes in the region of Latium.
+The Latin League is the name of an ancient confederation of about 30 villages and tribes in the region of Latium.
 The Latin League together joined forces to create a commonly shared defense mechanism.

-The region is only a small part of the Roman Empire, but it had quite the influence.
-One of the reasons was because it had its very own leading cult that was dedicated to Diana.
+The region is only a small part of the Roman Empire, but it had quite an influence.
+One of the reasons was that it had its very own leading cult that was dedicated to Diana.

 The cult of Diana provided services, both spiritual and practical, to its practitioners.
 The cult mostly revolved around Diana’s role as the goddess of the moon and with that, the goddess of childbirth.